toland/patron/README.md

-# Ruby HTTP Client

-## SYNOPSIS

 Patron is a Ruby HTTP client library based on libcurl.
 It does not try to expose the full "power" (read complexity) of libcurl but instead tries to provide a sane API while taking advantage of libcurl under the hood.

-## USAGE

-Usage is very simple.
+## Usage

 First, you instantiate a Session object.
 You can set a few default options on the Session instance that will be used by all subsequent
 requests: